gurleen02/BMI-Calculator/README.md

 # BMI-Calculator

-Chandigarh University - Winning Camp 2022 \newline Project - BMI Calculator
+Chandigarh University - Winning Camp 2022.
+Project - BMI Calculator.
 Name - Gurleen Kaur
-UID - 21MCA2157
+UID - 21MCA2157.
 File Created - 23/06/2022

 This program is a BMI Calculator.
 The user can calculate their Body Mass Index using this program.